 To delete a persistent disk:

-In the Cloud Platform Console, go to the Disks page.
+In the GCP Console, go to the Disks page.

 Select the checkbox next to the name of the disk you want to delete.